zufrizalyordan/web-media-player/README.md

 #### V1
 * Player with play and volume
 * Playlist only contains radio stream source
-* Playlist loads from url and stores it on localstorage

 #### V1.1
 * Playlist can contain music source (.mp3, .aac)